-The net proceeds we receive from the sale of the \$135.0 million principal amount of the % convertible senior notes due 2028 offered by this prospectus supplement will be approximately \$130.0 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses aggregating approximately \$5.0 million that are payable by us.
+The net proceeds we receive from the sale of the \$135.0 million principal amount of the 5.75% convertible senior notes due 2028 offered by this prospectus supplement will be approximately \$130.65 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses aggregating approximately \$4.35 million that are payable by us.

-Other than the \$\text{ million of net proceeds which will be used to acquire the government securities that will be pledged for the exclusive benefit of the holders of the notes, we intend to use the entire net proceeds from this offering to fund a portion of the costs of procuring and launching our second-generation satellite constellation and related ground facilities and for other general corporate purposes.
+Other than the approximately \$23.0 million of net proceeds (or approximately \$25.5 million if the underwriters exercise their overallotment option in full) which will be used to acquire the government securities that will be pledged for the exclusive benefit of the holders of the notes, we intend to use the entire net proceeds from this offering to fund a portion of the costs of procuring and launching our second-generation satellite constellation and related ground facilities and for other general corporate purposes.
 We estimate that approximately \$633.4 million (excluding costs of ground infrastructure upgrades and initial payments related to the second batch of 24 satellites) will be incurred from January 1, 2008 through the third quarter of 2010, when we anticipate the launching of 24 second-generation satellites will be complete.
-We plan to fund approximately \$\text{ million of this amount from the proceeds of this offering, \$118.4 million from cash on hand (including our restricted funds held in escrow), \$150.0 million (\$50.0 million of which was outstanding at December 31, 2007) from our credit facility, and approximately \$\text{ million with cash from operations.
+We plan to fund approximately \$107.7 million of this amount from the proceeds of this offering, \$118.4 million from cash on hand (including our restricted funds held in escrow), \$100.0 million from funds drawn on our credit facility in 2008, and approximately \$307.3 million with cash from operations.
 If our cash flow is insufficient, we will require additional funding, which may be different or expensive to obtain, or we will have to modify our plan.